-OP simulations essentially include scavenging process, combustion and coupling the multi-dimensional models with a one-dimensional model of OP Engine.
-Accurate predictions of performance and emissions from an OP Engine depend upon the accuracy of prediction of trapped conditions.
+Two-stroke OP Engine simulations include the scavenging process coupled with combustion process, which entails coupling the multidimensional models with a one-dimensional model of twostroke OP Engine.
+Accurate predictions of performance and emissions from an OP Engine depend upon the accuracy of the predicted trapped conditions.
 Trapped conditions can be decomposed into trapped flow conditions and trapped thermo-dynamic conditions.
-Trapped flow conditions comprise of three-dimensional velocity distribution inside the cylinder at the instant of port closure timing, as well as kinetic energy and turbulent dissipation distribution representing trapped turbulence.
-Trapped flow conditions are obtained by 3-D CFD modeling of the scavenging process.
-Turbulence is modeled through RNG k-e model which has been widely used in engine combustion simulation.
-The scavenging results from 3-D CFD are passed onto 1-D developed using commercial solver GT-POWER.
+Trapped flow conditions include the three-dimensional velocity distribution inside the cylinder at the instant of port closure, as well as kinetic energy and turbulent dissipation distributions for the trapped turbulence.
+Trapped flow conditions are obtained by a 3-D CFD modeling of the scavenging process.
+Turbulence is modeled through RNG k-ε model which has been widely used in engine combustion simulation.
+The scavenging results from 3-D CFD are passed onto 1-D model developed using commercial solver GT-POWER.
 These 1-D models predict trapped thermodynamic conditions, viz, trapped pressure, trapped temperature and trapped composition.
-Trapped thermo-dynamic and trapped flow parameters are passed onto 3-D CFD engine combustion model.
+Trapped thermodynamic and trapped flow parameters are then passed onto 3-D CFD engine combustion model.

-To predict performance of the engine at a particular load and speed, essentially a three iteration loop calculation is carried out as shown in Figure 2 to accurately predict performance and emission parameters, such as NO_x and soot emission, indicated thermal efficiency (ITE), cylinder pressure trace and burn duration.
-In the first iteration, boundary conditions are created from 1-D tool in order to have boundary conditions to simulate scavenging process using 3-D-CFD.
-In the second iteration, the results of scavenging CFD feeds back to 1-D tool to update the 1-D prediction for trapped conditions.
-Next, trapped thermo-dynamic conditions are passed onto combustion CFD model.
-Trapped flow conditions are obtained from scavenging study in iteration-1.
-Typically, at second iteration, a swirl sensitivity study or a design of experiments (DOE) study is performed that finalizes the port orientation angle that determines the trapped swirl.
-New port geometries are constructed again in order to achieve desired target swirl.
-Iteration-3 is needed to predict updated scavenging parameters based on the new port orientation using 3-D-CFD scavenging simulation.
+To predict performance of the engine at a particular load and speed, a three-iteration loop calculation is carried out as shown in Figure 2.
+This enables accurate prediction of performance and emission parameters, such as NO, and soot emission, indicated thermal efficiency (ITE), cylinder pressure and burn duration.
+In the first iteration, 1-D simulations provide boundary conditions to simulate the scavenging process using 3-D-CFD.
+In the second iteration, the results of scavenging CFD feeds back to the 1-D model that updates the 1-D predictions to generate thermodynamic trapped conditions.
+Next, trapped thermodynamic conditions are passed onto combustion CFD model.
+Trapped flow conditions are obtained from scavenging results obtained in the first iteration.
+At the second iteration, a swirl sensitivity study and a design of experiments (DOE) study is performed that finalizes the port orientation angle that determines the trapped swirl.
+New port geometries are developed to achieve desired target trapped swirl.
+A third iteration is needed to predict updated scavenging parameters based on the new port orientation that was designed in second iteration step using 3-D-CFD scavenging simulation.
 Once the trapped flow field and thermo-dynamic trapped parameters are updated, the engine combustion is simulated using 3-D-CFD scavenging simulation as well as 1-D tool predictions based on the new geometry and updated trapped conditions.

-Figure 2: Schematic illustrating process of performance and emission optimization
+Figure 2.
+Schematic illustrating process of performance and emission optimization

-In the case of 3-D-CFD correlation, one-way interaction between 3-D-CFD scavenging simulation and 1-D simulation is considered in order to predict trapped flow and thermo-dynamic conditions.
-Based on these calculated trapped parameters, a combustion CFD correlation exercise is carried out.
-The combustion CFD model includes a sub-model for sprays which has model constants specifically anchored to simulate spray characteristics for the injector.
-These constants vary and are calibrated for each injector manufacturer.
+The combustion CFD model includes a sub-model for sprays which has model constants specifically calibrated to simulate spray characteristics for the injector.
+These constants vary with injector types and are calibrated for each injector manufacturer.
 These model constants depend upon various nozzle hole parameters, such as L/D ratio, k-factor and discharge coefficient.
-For combustion correlation, performance parameters such as engine-out NO_x and soot emissions, ITE, cylinder pressure trace and burn duration are considered as essential metrics.
+For combustion correlation, performance parameters such as engine-out NOx and soot emissions, ITE, cylinder pressure trace and burn duration are considered as essential metrics.